General Academic Information

 Students may participate in the May Commencement Ceremony following completion of degree requirements.
 Students graduating in December will be presented their official Illinois College diploma (with the December graduation date) on or after the date of the following May Commencement Ceremony.
 Students may participate in only one commencement ceremony.

-Students may participate in graduation ceremonies prior to completing all graduation requirements in only one of three situations.
-1) Students who have completed all graduation requirements except two courses, equaling no more than eight credit hours.
-These hours may be taken at Illinois College or another Institution 2) Students who have completed all graduation requirements except sixteen credit hours that can be completed during the online summer semester at Illinois College.
-Students must be fully registered for the summer session prior to participation in commencement 3) Students who have completed all graduation requirements except for one semester of student teaching.
+Students may participate in graduation ceremonies prior to completing all graduation requirements in only one of three situations: 1) Students who have completed all graduation requirements except two courses equally no more than eight credit hours.
+These hours may be taken at Illinois College or another institution; 2) Students who have completed all graduation requirements except sixteen credit hours that can be completed during the online summer semester at Illinois College.
+Students must be fully registered for the summer sessions prior to participation in Commencement; 3) Students who have completed all graduation requirements except one semester of student teaching.

-Convocation requirements must be completed prior to participation in the commencement ceremony.
-See Convocation below for details, or contact the Registrar for additional information.
+Convocation requirements must be completed by April 1 to participate.
+See Convocation below for details or contact the Office of Academic Affairs for additional information.

 General Descriptions